OperatorB/CYD-Klipper/README.md

 A simple and cheap solution to use a dedicated screen with Klipper, a 3d printing Firmware.

-***Note - this display might have a missing resistor R25 whose solder pads needs to be bridged with soldering!
-Check below for more details.***

 ESP32-3248S035C            |  3.5" display
 :-------------------------:|:-------------------------:
 <a href="url"><img src="images/20240121_124444.jpg" align="center" height=90% width=90% ></a>|<a href="url"><img src="images/20240121_124612.jpg" align="center" height=95% width=95%></a>